malteebel/pythonProject2023-24/README.md

 **Data handling**

-First download data from Chess.com from one player with the desired color.
-Then use the merge.py to merge all games -> merge.py (Malte)
+First download data from Chess.com from one player with the desired piece color.
+Then use the merge.py to merge all games.

-**Preprocessing into sequences of moves**
+-> merge.py (Malte)

 -> pgn2movelist.py (Malte)